jhiggason/yahboomg1tank/README.md

 ---

-**Setting Up Xbox Controller on Ubuntu and ROS 2 Turtlesim Configuration**
+**Setting Up Xbox Controller on Ubuntu 22 for ROS 2*

 1. **Disable Secure Boot**:
     If you are doing this on a system other than raspberry pi-please disable secure boot.